 That being said, I thought it would be good to showcase some of the features and functionalities that make it such a flexible and accommodating solution.
 I’ll be going through the various deployment options ThinKiosk makes available as well as key features that make it both a convenient and versatile platform.

 1. Any Endpoint

-As the first Windows-based hardware defined thin client, ThinKiosk has been built from the get-go with total Windows functionality in mind and can run on any x64/x86 Windows hardware.
-It provides enterprise level security and powerful management capability to the endpoints and administration in your virtual environment, all while keeping that essential experience users are familiar with (due to the shell itself being Windows based) and it works with a wide range of devices including:
+As the first Windows-based hardware-defined thin client, ThinKiosk has been built from the get-go with total Windows functionality in mind and can run on any x64/x86 Windows hardware.
+It provides enterprise-level security and powerful management capability to the endpoints and administration in your virtual environment, all while keeping that essential experience that users are familiar with (due to the shell itself being Windows-based) and it works with a wide range of devices including:

 What is often seen when customers are moving to a thin client solution is the worry that they are not only wasting perfectly good PC’s but often, technically downgrading in terms of device resources.

 ThinKiosk is at its core a complete conversion suite for Windows devices, turning them from “fat clients” into secure, centrally managed thin clients.
-By converting your existing PC’s instead of disposing of them and purchasing new thin clients, you not only increase the ROI of your current environment, it also allows you to utilize the existing power of the machine if needed.
-Especially handy where high speed video quality playback or resource intensive applications are required.
+By converting your existing PC’s instead of disposing of them and purchasing new thin clients, you not only increase the ROI of your current environment, but it also allows you to utilize the existing power of the machine if needed.
+Especially handy where high-speed video quality playback or resource-intensive applications are required.